rrooggiieerr/esphome-axaremote/PCB/Revisions.md

 This version has the board redesigned to make space for a prototype board and 8 GPIO exposed.

-The left side of the prototype board has 4 3.3 Volt pads on the left side and 4 Ground pads on the right side.
+The left side of the prototype board has 4 3.3 Volt pads and 4 Ground pads on the right side.
 At the bottom the GPIOs GPIO12, GPIO13, GPIO14, GPIO15, GPIO25, GPIO26, GPIO27 and GPIO32 are exposed and the inner 3 x 8 pads are not connected and available for your own components.

 ![PCB v0.5](PCB%20v0.5.jpg)